-In the year to 31 March 2010, the Company's diluted net asset value per share increased by 25.3% compared to a rise of 24.6% in the Datastream World Pharmaceutical and Biotechnology Index (total return, sterling adjusted).
-The Company's share price rose by 27.4% in the same period.
+In the year to 31 March 2011, the Company's net asset value total return was 4.0% compared to a rise of 2.5% in the Company's "blended" benchmark.
+With effect from 1 October 2010, the Company's performance is measured against the MSCI World Health Care Index (total return, sterling adjusted).
+Prior to this date, performance was measured against the Datastream World Pharmaceutical & Biotechnology Index (total return, sterling adjusted).
+Historic data, therefore, consists of a blended figure containing both indices.
+The Company's share price total return was -0.9% in the same period.